obsidian-tasks-group/obsidian-tasks/resources/sample_vaults/Tasks-Demo/How To/Find tasks in notes with particular tag.md

 This is not currently possible in Tasks directly, but we could get dataview to do the search for us and create a Tasks query.

+Note that the following finds all tasks where the tag is present anywhere in the file, not just in the frontmatter.

 ```dataviewjs
 const tag = '#examples'
 const matching_files = dv.pagePaths(tag)